rasmolina/healthtech/README.md

 :calendar: Developed at 2021 second half

 ## Content
-Project developed in the course of systems analysis and development using PHP in the backend and JavaScript/CSS in the FrontEnd
+Project developed in the course of Systems Analysis and Development using PHP for the backend and HTML, JavaScript and CSS for the FrontEnd.

 ### :link: [ADS Course Information Access](https://scl.ifsp.edu.br/index.php/cursos.html?id=116:ads&catid=61)